 |Pin 8||Unused||DC-||DC-||TxRx D-||TxRx D- & DC-||TxRx D- & DC-|

 Active PoE switches can support 10/100/1000Mbps Ethernet up to 100m over Cat5/5e/6 cable.
 Passive PoE switches, however, commonly support 10/100 Mbps Ethernet up to 100m.
 Thus active PoE switches can be applied in both traditional 10/100BASE-T and modern 1000BASE-T PoE networks.
 While passive PoE switches are usually used in the past 10BASE-T and 100BASE-T PoE networks.

 Active vs. Passive PoE Switch: Cost

 All active PoE switches are equipped with the built-in PoE power controller which performs the function of PD device detection and classification.
-While the passive PoE switch has no such component and functions.
-Therefore it is reasonable to see the price of active PoE switch is higher than that of the passive PoE switch.
+While the passive PoE switch has no such component and function.
+Therefore it is reasonable to see the price of the active PoE switch is higher than that of the passive PoE switch.

 |Active PoE Switch||Passive PoE Switch|

 |Power Supply Mode||PoE Mode A/PoE Mode B/4-Pair PoE||PoE Mode B|